-Found 0 - 10 results of 66 programs matching keyword " speaking of music rewind"
+Found 0 - 10 results of 68 programs matching keyword " speaking of music rewind"

+The legendary Joshua Light Show returns to the Exploratorium’s Kanbar Forum to improvise an immersive, otherworldly environment of light in collaboration with acclaimed musicians Julia Holter and Linda Perhacs.
+Join the talented performers from the SFJAZZ Highschool Allstars for a live performance in our Kanbar Forum.
 The second season of Resonance kicks off with Oakland-based sound-making duo Black Spirituals.
 Their music is an ecstatic intersection of the tone-generating electronics and guitars of Zachary James Watkins, and the heart-thumping acoustic percussion of Marshall Trammell.
 Watch as guests of Exploratorium After Dark collaborate in a hands-on, ears-on exploration of musical cultures from every continent with educator Michael Bradke.
 Sound artists Shane A. Myrbeck and Emily Shisko elaborate on their thought process behind their interactive sound installation, Fathom: Self-Assembling Music.
 This art work was presented in the Exploratorium's Kanbar Forum in 2013 and into 2014.
 Developed in the early days of electronic instruments, the ondes Martenot, characterized by a fragile and intricate design, produces a wholly unique and deeply evocative sound that transfixes musicians and listeners alike.
 How can a bugle make so many notes even though it has no valves?
 We’ll find out about how waves can fit into pipes, strings and rods in this webcast.

 Join Ron Hipschman at a live webcast where he’ll investigate sound waves, interference, beats, and harmonics.
 What is sound?
 How high a pitch can you hear?
 Can two sounds add up to no sound?
 Explore these questions and more in this resonant presentation.
 Watch internationally renowned musician Roscoe Mitchell performing “Angel City” with James Fei on woodwinds and William Winant on percussion.
 All three are music professors at Mills College in Oakland.
 Join host Sarah Cahill as she interviews innovator, musician, and composer Roscoe Mitchell.
 Program 2 of the Resonance series at the Exploratorium.
-Get to know the grandfather of all instruments, the Pipe Organ.
-We talked with Schoenstein & Company Organ Builders about the process of designing, constructing, and fine-tuning their instruments.